xanderkov/xanderkov/README.md

 ### :computer: List of technologies

 My main programming language is Python 3, because it is very useful and comfortable for performing machine learning experiments.
 I am familiar both with classical methods (linear regression, gradient boosting e.g.) and deep learning models.
-I use Google Colab.

 You can see set of mostly used technologies and libraries below: